Ab initio electronic stationary states for nuclear projectiles in solids: Results and discussion

-The results of Figs.~\ref{fig:diamond-graphite} and \ref{fig:diamond-stopping} are obtained by performing simulations at fixed $v_p$, and obtaining the instantaneous stopping power from \beqs S_e(t)=\partial_t E_{ALDA}(t)/v_p \, , \eeqs as displayed in Fig.~\ref{fig:instantaneous-stopping1} versus projectile position, for a particular $v_p$ value.
+The results of Figs.~\ref{fig:diamond-graphite} and \ref{fig:diamond-stopping} are obtained by performing simulations at fixed $v_p$, and obtaining the instantaneous stopping power from \beq S_e(t)=\partial_t E_{\mathrm{ALDA}}(t)/v_p \, , \eeq as displayed in Fig.~\ref{fig:instantaneous-stopping1} versus projectile position, for a particular $v_p$ value.
 The $S_e(t)$ profile in the figure includes an initial interval showing a transient response to the abrupt start of the projectile, which largely disappears within the first 2 \AA, except for a smaller, more persistent oscillating transient.
 After the initial response, the steady state is quickly established.
 The steady state oscillation gives a constant enough average to allow extracting the $S_e$ values for each projectile velocity, as are displayed in Figs.~\ref{fig:diamond-graphite} and \ref{fig:diamond-stopping}.
-It is this stationary state that we aim further to understand in this work, after reviewing other fundamental approximations that underpin those results.